Arthur John

 Arthur "Artur" John (1898 – 31 March 1972) was an English football manager who managed Vitória de Setúbal, Benfica and Sporting CP in Portugal.

 He was an unusual manager because he acted as a massage therapist and massaged his players when they approached the bench for instructions.
-He was convinced that the player-manager role shouldn't exist, saying, "You either coach or play".
+He was convinced that the player-manager role should not exist, saying, "You either coach or play".

 Career

-Born in England, John career as manager started in Vitória de Setúbal, managing them for six seasons, winning two Campeonato de Lisboa, two newly created Campeonato de Setúbal and finish runners-up in the 1926-27 Campeonato de Portugal.
+Born in England, John career as manager started in Vitória de Setúbal, managing them for six seasons, winning two Campeonato de Lisboa, two newly created Campeonato de Setúbal and finish runners-up in the 1926–27 Campeonato de Portugal.